bloomberg/chromium.bb/chrome/browser/extensions/api/README.txt

 look at the "app" API.
 Include descriptions fields to generate the documentation.

-2) Add your API specification to the project.
+2) Add your API specification to extensions_api_resources.grd.
 Add an "<include ...>" line with your JSON specification file to "chrome/common/extensions_api_resources.grd".

+3) Add your API specification to api.gyp.
+Add "experimental_foo.json" to the "json_schema_files" section in "chrome/common/extensions/api/api.gyp".

-3) Write the API function handlers.
+4) Write the API function handlers.
 Create foo_api.cc and foo_api.h under "chrome/browser/extensions/api/foo".
 You
 should use the JSON Schema Compiler.
-Look at the "alarms_api.cc" for details on how to do that.
+Look at the "permissions_api.cc" for details on how to do that.

-4) Register function handlers.
+5) Register function handlers.
 In "chrome/browser/extensions/extension_function_registry.cc" include foo_api.h
 and instantiate a RegisterFunction for each function you created in (3).